amralkhaled211/Webserv/mini_server/config_parser/notes_parser.md

 	The ~ indicates a case-sensitive regular expression.
 This block matches any URL ending with .php.
 	This block is where the CGI (or more specifically, FastCGI) process comes into play.

+# PLAN FOR HANDLING ERRORS
+## ERROR_PAGE
+prepare response on the occured error
+	- get the right status code

+void SendData::prepErrorResponse( code, locationBlock ):
+	create response header corresponding to the code if code has an error_page defined for it: serve the error_page with the right response header else
+		create a custom response body, displaying the msg